qtnc/swan/readme.md

 [>> Standard library provided by the CLI](docs/cli-stdlib.md)

 # Performances
-QScript seem to be about 17% faster than python 3.6 and 48% slower than lua 5.1.4.
+Swan seem to be about 15-17% faster than python 3.6 and 48% slower than lua 5.1.4.
 This isn't so bad.
 This places QScript #19 out of 50 in [scriptorium](https://github.com/r-lyeh-archived/scriptorium).
 Be careful though, benchmarks never represent the reality.

 [>> More on performances](docs/performances.md)

 # Building
-I have compiled QScript with GCC 8.1 on windows 10 (MinGW), both in 32 and 64 bits.
+I have compiled Swan with GCC 8.1 on windows 10 (MinGW), both in 32 and 64 bits.
 Let me know if you have issues with other compilers.

 [>> More on building](docs/building.md)

-# Why QScript ?
+# Why QSwan ?

 I were looking for a language to add scripting capabilities in a game.
 After months and even years of trials with different available libraries, none exactly were providing everything I needed, and therefore I decided to start my own scripting language project.